umbraco/UmbracoDocs/marketplace-and-integrations/integrations/zapier-with-umbraco-forms.md

 This integration is an add-on to the [Zapier CMS](zapier.md) integration, and provides necessary components for handling form submissions based on the registered subscription hooks.

-A Zap is an automated workflow that connects various apps and services together.
+A Zap is an automated workflow that connects apps and services together.
 Each Zap consists of a trigger and one or more actions.

 Install from NuGet via:
 https://www.nuget.org/packages/Umbraco.Forms.Integrations.Automation.Zapier